baasbox/docs/source/index.md

 14. Roles: you can view and create roles for users
 15. Files: here you will find the files you have uploaded and you will be able to manage them and work on them
 16. REST API Access: The REST API Access section allows you to manage which REST endpoints are accessible to non administrator users
-17. Push Settings.
+17. Push.
 The section where it is possible to enable/disable apps to send push notifications.
+You can also test your settings sending test messages to registered users
 18. Plugin installed.
 The section where it is possibile to write your own plugins.
+19. See the BaasBox verbose log.
+Useful to inspect what happens behind the scene and to report detailed bugs

 <aside class="notice">
 NOTE: you can hide all tables/sections that have the up-arrow button on